 1. Professor with whom you are taking the tutorial

-2. The Department Chair OR one of the Directors of the Undergraduate Program
+2. The Department Chair OR the Director of the Undergraduate Program

 PSYC-499 HONORS SYMPOSIUM (3 credits): This course recognizes the Department's Honors Program.

 The Department of Psychology's Honors Program provides enriched research training for a small group of the most motivated and accomplished psychology majors.
 The Honors Program provides students with the opportunity to be immersed in the research process under the mentorship of a faculty member.
 In close interaction with their mentor, students will complete a research project that will constitute a novel contribution to the psychological sciences.
 At the end of their senior year, students are expected to submit an honors thesis and present a poster at the Honors Symposium.

 The Honors class, by design, will be small.
 It will vary as a function of the number of faculty members who are willing and able to accept Honors students.
 To ensure a high quality intensive research experience, each faculty member can mentor only one or two Honors student per academic year and, because of other responsibilities, may not find it possible to mentor any Honors student in a particular academic year.